-- Inhouse development capability – Large enterprises have a stable of software development capability.
-This allowed them to create SharePoint specific development teams to code InfoPath forms and custom workflows.
+- Inhouse Development Capability – Large enterprises have a stable software development capability.
+This allowed them to create SharePoint-specific development teams to code InfoPath forms and custom workflows.

-The Office 365 platform has presented a paradigm shift for BPA in the Microsoft Business Productivity space.
-There are now a suite of tools that allow for rapid, no code solutions for BPA.
-These tools are especially effective if you have adopted Office 365 as a platform and not just for email and document sharing.
+The Microsoft 365 platform presented a paradigm shift for BPA in the Microsoft Business Productivity space.
+There is now a suite of tools that allow for rapid, no-code solutions for BPA.
+These tools are especially effective if you have adopted Microsoft 365 as a platform and not just for email and document sharing.

-- Business Logic – The electronic form can help the user complete the form accurately with the use of business logic.
-This means pre-populating fields, only showing options that are relevant based on the previous input, drop downs or pickers to choose options versus free form text, and dynamically updating the form instead of requiring the user to figure out what to do next.
+The electronic form can help the user complete the form accurately with the use of business logic.
+This means pre-populating fields, only showing options that are relevant based on the previous input, dropdowns, or pickers to choose options versus free form text, and dynamically updating the form instead of requiring the user to figure out what to do next.

-- Dashboarding and Management Views – When workflows and BPA is used in any scale, management needs to be able to view what items are in progress and in what stage of the process.
+When workflows and BPA are used on any scale, management needs to be able to view what items are in progress and at what stage of the process.
 Custom views can be configured in SharePoint that display relevant work in progress metrics to the appropriate stakeholders.

-- Reporting and KPIs – Electronic forms and workflows via not only improve the efficiency of data capture and business processes with that data, but they also by default make Office 365 a single data source for reporting.
-Reports and scorecards can easily be automatically generated to display KPIs and shared with Executives in an organization.
-This is often one of the biggest unforeseen benefits of BPA.
-Not only does the process become automated, but the ability to have real time data and metrics is created as a biproduct, thus further empowering executives to make data-based decisions.
+Electronic forms and workflows not only improve the efficiency of data capture and business processes with that data but, also by default, make Microsoft 365 a single data source for reporting.
+Reports and scorecards can easily be automatically generated to display KPIs and shared with executives in an organization.
+This is often one of the biggest unforeseen benefits of BPA (read more about the real benefits of the Power Platform).
+Not only does the process become automated, but the ability to have real-time data and metrics is created as a byproduct, thus further empowering executives to make data-based decisions.

 Streamline Business Process

-The goal of the workshop is to showcase the types of functionality available on the Office 365 platform to get attendees energized and thinking of the business requirements that could be met by the application of the Office 365 services.
-We do this by giving your organization a demo of a fully functioning Office 365 environment that is configured to showcase all the collaboration and BPA capabilities.
-We also discuss current business challenges and/or pain points that your organization would like to solve, and we discuss ways of addressing those challenges with Office 365.
+The goal of the workshop is to showcase the types of functionality available on the Microsoft 365 platform to get attendees energized and thinking of the business requirements that could be met by the application of the Microsoft 365 services.
+We do this by giving your organization a demo of a fully functioning Microsoft 365 environment that is configured to showcase all the collaboration and BPA capabilities.
+We also discuss current business challenges and/or pain points that your organization would like to solve, and we discuss ways of addressing those challenges with Microsoft 365.

-These sessions can be done 100% remote via Teams meeting which leverages voice/video/screenshare/virtual whiteboard.
-Click the Let’s Talk link below to schedule a session and learn the full potential of your Office 365 subscription.
+These sessions can be done 100% remote via Teams meeting which leverages voice, video, screen share, and a virtual whiteboard.
+Click the button below to schedule a session and learn the full potential of your Microsoft 365 subscription.